tanimislam/howdy/docs/source/plex-config/plex_settings_config.rst

 * The remote directory on the Seedhost account, where torrent files are downloaded, is typically ``downloads``.
 Put that into the *SUB DIR* text box.

 * Choose the local directory where the torrent files from the remote Seedhost SSH server download.
-This is used by the Plexstuff tools :ref:`rsync_subproc.py` and :ref:`get_plextvdb_batch.py`.
+This is used by the Plexstuff tools :ref:`rsync_subproc` and :ref:`get_plextvdb_batch`.
 Put this local directory into the *LOCAL DIR* text box.